-Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain expenses on behalf of the Company in exchange for the issuance of the Founder Shares, and a loan of approximately \$129,000 pursuant to the Note issued to the Sponsor (as defined in Note 4).
-The Company repaid the Note in full on February 19, 2021.
+Prior to the completion of the Initial Public Offering, the Company's liquidity needs had been satisfied through the payment of \$25,000 from the Sponsor to cover for certain expenses on behalf of the Company in exchange for the issuance of the Founder Shares, and a loan of approximately \$129,000 pursuant to the IPO Note issued to the Sponsor (as defined in Note 4).
+The Company repaid the IPO Note in full on February 19, 2021.
 Subsequent to the consummation of the Initial Public Offering and Private Placement, the Company's liquidity needs have been satisfied with the proceeds from the consummation of the Private Placement not held in the Trust Account.
 In addition, in order to finance transaction costs in connection with a Business Combination, the Sponsor will provide the Company Working Capital Loans (as defined in Note 4).
-As of June 30, 2021 and December 31, 2020, there were no amounts outstanding under any Working Capital Loan.
+As of March 31, 2022 and December 31, 2021, we had borrowed \$500,000 and \$250,000 in Working Capital Loans under the Promissory Note (as defined in Note 4).